European Social Fund

 Developing the skills and knowledge needed to confidently teach in a continually changing sector, you will establish a strong and systematic theoretical framework in education, research and pedagogy through the study of six key modules.

-You are also required to undertake at least 150 hours of teaching practice, with the completion of eight successful teaching practice observations, totalling eight hours.
+You are also required to undertake at least 150 hours of teaching practice, as well as a minimum of 100 hours of non-teaching practice, with the completion of ten successful teaching practice observations, totalling ten hours.
+You will undertake your teaching practice over two placements and 20 hours of this will comprise of synchronous online teaching to meet the requirements of the occupational standard.

 WHAT WILL I LEARN?